Why Major in Political Science?

 - Faith and Justice Integration: We explore the interplay between the biblical call to pursue justice and understanding contemporary political life from the perspectives of faith, reason and justice.

-- Student Organizations: Faculty partner with student organizations, such as the Political Activism Club, American Enterprise Institute, Young Democrats, the Young Americans for Liberty and Pi Sigma Alpha, to create a climate of political awareness as well as thoughtful and considerate engagement.
+- Faculty and Student Organizations: Faculty partner with student organizations, such as the Political Activism Club, American Enterprise Institute, Young Democrats, the Young Americans for Liberty and Pi Sigma Alpha, to create a climate of political awareness as well as thoughtful and considerate engagement.

 - Model U.N.
 Participation: Students may participate in the Model U.N. sponsored by Harvard University as well as join the Model United Nations (MUN) Club, which plans and hosts its own MUN conference for local high school students.